 Dr. Jonathan Fader is a licensed clinical psychologist.
-He is the team psychologist to the NY Mets baseball team.
+He is the team psychologist to the NY Mets baseball team and is certified as a consultant by the Association for Applied Sport Psychology.
 Dr. Fader writes a blog for Psychology Today entitled The New You.
-He maintains an active clinical practice in New York City.
+He is the co-founder of Union Square Practice in New York City.
 Dr. Fader is Bilingual in Spanish.

 Dr. Fader is an assistant professor of Family Medicine at the Albert Einstein College of Medicine and teaches in the Beth Israel Residency Program in Family Medicine in New York City.
 The Department of Family Medicine is housed within the larger organization of the Institute for Family Health (IUFH).